FamilySearch/gedcomx-php/README.md

 * **GEDCOM X Serialization**

   XML and JSON serialization and deserialization of GEDCOM X. For more information, see the [examples](https://github.com/FamilySearch/gedcomx-php/wiki/GEDCOM-X-Serialization).

+* **FamilyView for Family Groupings** ✨ NEW in v4.3.0

+  Display families with parents and children using the new `FamilyView` class.
+Perfect for family tree visualizations and pedigree charts.

+* **Multi-Calendar Support** ✨ NEW in v4.3.0

+  Represent dates in multiple calendar systems (Gregorian, Julian, Hebrew, Islamic, French Republican) with automatic alternate calendar date support.

+For detailed guides and examples, see [NEW_FEATURES_GUIDE.md](docs/NEW_FEATURES_GUIDE.md).

 ## Testing